wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 == Changelog ==
+= V 4.1 =
+* Javascript Injection security bug fix
+* Shift front-end styles to header
+* Change front-end width for 100% of the page
+* In Plugin Support added
+* website changed to http://pradeepmakone.com/wpsupportplus/ for security reasons.

 = V 4.0 =
 * ticket submission on behalf of users added
 * attachment sent with email added